Disney World Magic Kindom Theme Park Guide

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

 Walt Disney World Magic Kingdom, the first Walt Disney World Resort park in Florida, opened in 1971 and follows the same basic layout at the original Disneyland park in California.

-Walt Disney World Magic Kingdom is the most popular theme park in the world with an estimated 15.2 million visitors in 2004
+Walt Disney World Magic Kingdom is the most popular theme park in the world with an estimated 20.4 million visitors.

-Note that there is also a monorail service connecting the Ticket and Transportation Center to Epcot.
+Note that a monorail service also connects the Ticket and Transportation Center to Epcot.

-Radiating from the central hub of the castle are seven separate themed ‘lands’ representing different aspects of life in America.
+Radiating from the central hub of the castle are six separate themed ‘lands’ representing different aspects of life in America.
 Reading clockwise they are:

-- Main Street USA – a Victorian styled street complete with a barbers shop, cinema and way too many shops to walk past without buying something!
+- Main Street USA – a Victorian-styled street complete with a barber shop, cinema, and way too many shops to walk past without buying something!